coingraham/lena/README.md

 Take a look inside the lambda folder for more details on the python there.

+## Once Complete
+Once the tool has completed the CFT will be marked as complete and if you look in the Outputs section you should see a Migration Status of Success.
+You can also look at the output of the lambda function in CloudWatch logs.
+Once it is completely finished, you can decide to terminate your NAT instance and also delete the Cloudformation Stack to eliminate the lambda.

 ## Authors
 In addition to myself, I worked with @ianwilloughby on various permutations of the python pieces of the tool.
 If you'd like to run a CLI version of the script, you can take a look at his implementation at https://github.com/ianwilloughby/aws_nat_gateway_converter